 Permaculture ethics principles were created from studying older religious communities (like Taoism) and cooperative groups (indigenous tribal groups).
 Learning from their success and trying to avoid their failures.

 - Earth Care – Only use resources if necessary and do so only as needed without waste.
 Always ask the questions, “Will this resource be in better shape after my stewardship?” and “What does the land or person have to give if I cooperate with it?”.
 Aim to treat all living and non-living things with equal respect.
 The the goal to benefit and preserve rather than degrade and deplete.
 Making sure the right people are in control of land is also apart of looking after earth.
 Three main resources are water, soil, and forests.

 - People Care – Foster a cooperative community (avoiding exploitation), personal responsibility and self-reliance.
 We start with providing for ones own needs then moving outwards.
 Building a “culture of place (PPS.org website)” where people want to live an contribute.

-- Fair Share – Limit Consumption and Reproduction, and Return the Surplus – The difficult task of setting limits is easier when we know how the world works and what is enough.
+- Return of Surplus – Limit Consumption and Reproduction – The difficult task of setting limits is easier when we know how the world works and what is enough.
 The earth is already overpopulated and every child born accelerates consumption.
 Fostering and adoption can help satisfy this need.
 Along with seeing future generations as heirs.
 We are all family.
 Surplus time, resources, and wealth from our environments should be given to other people or returned to the earth through planting a new forest, composting, animal feed, etc.

 The three ethics build on one another, and are also interconnected.